-The Applicant and individuals and organisations that make submissions on this Application will be notified at each stage of the assessment.
-After the FSANZ Board has considered the Approval Report, if the draft variation to the Code is approved, that decision will be notified to the Ministerial Council.
-If the approval of food derived from soybean line DAS-68416-4 is not subject to review, the Applicant and stakeholders, including the public, will be notified of the gazettal of the relevant changes to the Code in the national press and on the website.
+The Applicant and individuals and organisations who make submissions on this Application will be notified at each stage of the assessment.
+If the FSANZ Board approves the draft variation to the Code, that decision will be notified to the Ministerial Council.

+If the approval of food derived from soybean line DAS-68416-4 is not subject to review by the Ministerial Council, the Applicant and stakeholders, including the public, will be notified of the gazettal of the relevant changes to the Code in the national press and on the website.

-9. Consultation
+8. Consultation